Sandeepkeshri29/Media_Company/README.md

 # Media_Company
 A digital media company (similar to Hotstar, Netflix, etc.) had launched a show.
-Initially,
+Initially, the show  got a good response, but then witnessed a decline in viewership.
+The company wants to figure out what went wrong.
+This is a multiple regression model case and we have to build a perfect model to know what are the particular factors/columns which are impacting the viewership and to predict its views in the future.